Abin-Abraham248/Smart_energy_meter/README.md

-# ⚡ Smart Energy Meter using ESP32, ACS712 & ZMPT101B
+# ⚡ Smart Energy Meter

 A Wi-Fi-enabled Smart Energy Meter that measures **voltage**, **current**, **power**, and **energy consumption** of connected appliances using an **ESP32**, **ACS712**, and **ZMPT101B** sensors.
 Data is displayed on a 16x2 LCD and synced to the **Blynk IoT platform** for remote monitoring and control.